 Transportation to the German Military History Museum in Dresden

-The Militärhistorisches Museum der Bundeswehr (MHM), Olbrichtplatz 2, 01099 Dresden, tel +49 (351) 823 -2803 is in Dresden-Neustadt, around 4 km to the north of the Elbe River and the old town center.
+The Militärhistorisches Museum der Bundeswehr (MHM), Olbrichtplatz 2, 01099 Dresden, tel +49 (351) 823 -2803 is in Dresden-Neustadt, around 4 km to the north of the Elbe River and the old town center where the more famous art galleries and museums are.
 It is easily reached by car or public transportation.
 (Limited parking is available at the museum but also possible in the street leading up to the museum entrance.)

 Two other sections of the Military History Museum are not in Dresden: